Topological rigidity of quasitoric manifolds: Rigidity

 Also, a slightly more general result holds.

-\begin{cor} Let $M$ be a pseudotoric manifold over a nice, simple manifold with corners $X$.
-We assume that all the faces of $X$ (and $X$ itself) are homeomorphic to contractible manifolds with corners.
-Let ${\sigma}: T \to T$ be a continuous automorphism.
-Let $N$ a locally linear $T$-manifold and $f:N \to M$ a $\sigma$-equivariant homotopy equivalence.
+\begin{cor} Let $M$ be a $T^n$-locally standard manifold over a manifold with corners $X$.
+We assume that $M$ satisfies the conditions of Theorem \ref{thm-main}.
+Let ${\sigma}: T^n \to T^n$ be a continuous automorphism.
+Let $N$ a locally linear $T^n$-manifold and $f:N \to M$ a $\sigma$-equivariant homotopy equivalence.
 Then $f$ is $\sigma$-homotopic to a $\sigma$-homeomorphism. \end{cor}

+An important class of quasitoric manifolds are complex projective spaces and even dimensional spheres.
+Except the case of an even dimensional sphere, the product of these spaces do not have vanishing structure sets.
+But they are rigid as locally standard torus manifolds.

 \frenchspacing